Meat is the most popular food to cook on a grill, and it is where most beginners start their grilling journey.

 - Difference Between Sirloin and Ribeye Steak

 If grilling is your favorite way to cook, there are methods to cook almost any type and cut of meat on the grill.
-If you can’t find a chicken legs recipe, make your own and tweak it until you like it.
+If you can’t find a recipe to grill chicken legs, make your own and tweak it until you like it.

 Experimentation is the best way to learn how to cook on the grill, so if you don’t see your favorite type of meat on our list, it doesn’t mean it won’t make great grilling meat.
 Consider grilling seafood if you want to go beyond the usual meat options.

 You should also check what type of grill works best for you.
 Stainless steel grills are the usual get-go, but there are also other types like cast iron grills.